The Way of Tea: Exploring Daoist Philosophy in Cha Dao

 ---------------------

-In Auckland, since the beginning of 2023, I have been sharing tea through the Mindfulness Tea Ceremony at The Grounded Circle.
+In Auckland, since the beginning of 2023, I have been sharing tea through the Mindfulness Tea Ceremony Sessions.
 If you're in Auckland, come and join us in person!
 You can also join my mailing list to be the first to receive updates on the schedule for our in-person tea sittings.